Virginiaemme/lyrics_git5/README.md

 		$ python databmanager.py -usr test -psw test -add/check/rm

+	:warning: only one operation at time is supported.

+#### How to:

-	In order to add a new user
+- ADD a new user

-		$ python databmanager.py -usr test -psw test -add

-User [test] succesfully added to database!
+		$ python databmanager.py -usr test -psw test -add User [test] added to database!

-CHECK an existing user
+- CHECK an existing user's credentials

-		$ python databmanager.py -usr test -psw test -check

-Credentials for user [test] are the correct ones!
+		$ python databmanager.py -usr test -psw test -check Credentials for user [test] are the correct ones!

-REMOVE an old user
+- REMOVE an old user

 		$ python databmanager.py -usr test -psw test -rm

-Successfully removed user [test]
+			The user [{}] has been removed.

+All the users and their passwords are saved in database.db file in the repository.

+Passwords are stored as digests, computed with a salt plus hash repetition for improved security.

 CONTROLLARE SE ABBIAMO AGGIUNTO TUTTI I MODULI

-[In this repository you can find files named ```lyrics.py``` and ```tabs.py``` that query the [lyrics.ovh](https://lyricsovh.docs.apiary.io/#) and [songsterr.com](https://www.songsterr.com) websites to fetch the lyrics of a song thanks to the utter and, find the songs' tabs thanks to the latter.
+[In this repository you can find files named ```lyrics.py``` and ```tabs.py``` that query the [lyrics.ovh](https://lyricsovh.docs.apiary.io/#) and [songsterr.com](http://www.songsterr.com/a/wa/song?id=) websites to fetch the lyrics of a song thanks to the utter and, find the songs' tabs thanks to the latter.

 The file ```lyrics.py``` implements the ```get_lyric( artist, title)``` function.